Your guide to cross-border taxation

 However determined campaigning has brought about some reforms which should come into play in 2018 for digital services and 2021 for digital goods.
 But until then, you are obliged to fulfill all of the data requirements should you be selling directly to consumers.

 Get Help & Advice from the Experts!

 To summarise, when trading overseas, your business faces the very real risk of considerable penalties by not complying with international tax regulations, so it goes without saying that you should always seek expert guidance from financial advisers & your local tax authority.
-This will be especially important in the light of Brexit and the impact this will have on both European and global trading markets for UK exporters.
+This will be especially important in the light of Brexit and the impact this has had on both European and global trading markets for UK exporters.

 – Use Kompass Business Data to research and find contacts in your target markets.